hongyichao/nglife/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --project=HelloAngularWorld`.
+Navigate to `http://localhost:4200/` to see HelloAngularWorld Run `ng serve --project=StashGoods`.
+Navigate to `http://localhost:4200/` to see StashGoods Run `ng serve --project=UserService`.
+Navigate to `http://localhost:4200/` to see UserService

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding